Louis-MG/MetaDBGWAS/README.md

         or
 --k <int> <int> <float> kmer length and genome size (in base), alpha (probability of sampling a kmer).
 Recommended is 17 X X.

-	* bcalm
+	* Bcalm2
---kmer <kmer length (int)> kmer length used for unitigs build.
+--kmer <kmer length> <int> kmer length used for unitigs build.
 Default to 31.
+--abundance-min <int> minimum number of occurence of a kmer to keep it in the union DBG.
+Default to 5.

 	* Reindeer
 Reindeer uses kmer, threads, and output parameters.
 No others need to be specified.